Reinsurance: Income smoothing

 Reinsurance can make an insurance company's results more predictable by absorbing large losses.
 This is likely to reduce the amount of capital needed to provide coverage.
 The risks are spread, with the reinsurer or reinsurers bearing some of the loss incurred by the insurance company.
-The income smoothing arises because the losses of the cedant are limited.
+The income smoothing arises because the losses of the cedent are limited.
 This fosters stability in claim payouts and caps indemnification costs.

 Surplus relief

 Proportional Treaties (or "pro-rata" treaties) provide the cedent with "surplus relief"; surplus relief being the capacity to write more business and/or at larger limits.

 Arbitrage

 The insurance company may be motivated by arbitrage in purchasing reinsurance coverage at a lower rate than they charge the insured for the underlying risk, whatever the class of insurance.

 In general, the reinsurer may be able to cover the risk at a lower premium than the insurer because: